rooflikespiggy/Canny/README.md

 ### Receipt Function
 * **Spending**
-  * Where users key in their spendings based on the category and date of spending.
+  * Where the user's history of transactions will be displayed, together with its category and date of transaction.
 This segment will be linked to the categories and statistics fragment for calculation of statistics to determine the monthly spending by the user.

 ### Insert Function
 * **Add Targeted Expenditure**